-- For rock climbing: all bolts, hangers, and chains shall be assembled from like metals, of stainless steel or titanium (except when added to pre-existing, non-stainless installations; in such instances like metals shall be used).
+- For rock climbing: all bolts, hangers, and chains shall be assembled from like metals, of stainless steel or titanium (except when added to pre-existing, non-stainless installations; in such instances, like metals shall be used).
 All bolts shall be minimum 3/8” in diameter.
 All bolts and hangers shall be strength-rated by the manufacturer to withstand 25kN ultimate shear load and 20kN ultimate tension load.
+All new hardware must be installed and torqued to manufacturer specifications.
 Reference regulation:17.
 Hazardous Activity.

 - For slack lining: all bolts, hangers, and chains shall be stainless steel; shall be from a reputable manufacturer; and shall be at least comparable in strength to those of other bolts, hangers, and chains in use by responsible slack liners.
 All bolts shall be minimum 1/2” in diameter and 4½” long.
 Reference regulation:17.
 Hazardous Activity.

-- Permanent non-metal draws for protection on a route are prohibited.
+- Permanent non-metal draws (perma-draws) for protection on a route are prohibited.
 Reference regulation: C.29.
 Abandoned Property.

-- When possible, only use fixed anchors or traditional climbing gear (cams, nuts, etc).
-Avoid using trees or other vegetation as anchors or for tyrolean traverses as this is destructive to cliff ecology and natural resources.
+- Use fixed anchors or traditional climbing gear (cams, nuts, etc.).
+When possible, avoid using trees or other vegetation as anchors or for tyrolean traverses as this is destructive to cliff ecology and natural resources.
 Reference regulation: C.6.
 Destruction of Natural/Cultural Resources.

 - Cliff habitat is a delicate ecosystem requiring thousands of years to develop.
 Leave flora and fauna (e.g. moss, lichen, leaves, and other natural materials) as undisturbed as possible while maintaining a safe route, as this is a critical ecosystem resource.
 Reference regulation: C.6.
 Destruction of Natural/Cultural Resources.

-- Do not deface, damage, or alter natural rock (eg. chiseling, chipping, etc) outside of an established climbing route in any way, except where safety concerns are present.
+- Do not deface, damage, or alter natural rock (e.g. chiseling, chipping, etc) in any way, except to install permitted fixed hardware.
 Reference regulation: C.6.
 Destruction of Natural/Cultural Resources.